Marsgames/Marsgames/README.md

 # About me, Marsgames 👋
 Hey, I'm Raphael, a french video games developer.

-I'm currently working at [Headcrab](https://headcrab.fr), a video games studio.
+I'm currently working at [Headcrab](https://headcrab.fr) a video games studio.<br>
+I am also looking for new oportunities and challenges.

 My hobies are:
 - Video games & computer science